WeLion: History

+In December 2025, it was revealed through filings that WeLion had agreed to undergo pre-IPO tutoring for a potential listing on the ChiNext stock exchange.

+In a televised interview in December 2025, WeLion chairman Yu Huigen stated that the company had created solid-state batteries with an energy density of 824 Wh/kg in laboratory conditions, and that the company was aiming to exceed 1000 Wh/kg as a long term goal.

 Partnerships

 Nio

-On January 9 2021 at Nio's 'Nio Day 2020' event, Nio announced that a 150 kWh semi-solid state battery pack would later be made available.
+On January 9, 2021, at Nio's 'Nio Day 2020' event, Nio announced that a 150 kWh semi-solid state battery pack would later be made available.
 Later, it was revealed that WeLion would be the supplier of the battery cells.
 On June 30, 2023, Nio received the first shipments of the battery cells, and the packs first became available for rent by the public in mid-2024.
 The semi-solid state battery cells allow for a 50% higher energy capacity, with an energy density of 360 Wh/kg, in the same dimensions compared to a conventional pack, with only a minor 20 kg weight increase, allowing for a range of 1050 km range in the ET7 sedan.

 Tianqi Lithium

 On May 20, 2021 WeLion signed an agreement with a subsidiary of Tianqi Lithium to form a joint venture.
 The aim of the joint venture is to develop, produce and sell lithium anode materials, and manufacturing equipment and ingredients for battery pre-lithiation processes.